 What to do at the Verona Christmas market?

 The Verona Christmas market can easily be seen in one day.
-Compared to the more famous markets in Europe, like Austria and Germany, the Verona market is much smaller and less overwhelming, in our opinion!
+Compared to the more famous markets in Austria and Germany, the market in Verona is much smaller and less overwhelming making it a more relaxing experience.

 The Christmas market takes place in several different locations across the city.
-Start your visit at the main market, which takes place in the Piazza dei Signori.
+We suggest starting your visit at the main market in Piazza dei Signori.

 Piazza dei Signori

-The food in the Piazza dei Signori is some of the best at the market.
+The food at the Piazza dei Signori is some of the best at the market.
 Let’s go on a little food tour to see what options you have.

 We went for the platter with sauerkraut and potatoes – the mustard hit the spot after all of the pasta we had eaten!
 We recommend sharing if you want to have enough room to try everything else.